ovh/docs/pages/public_cloud/compute/resize_instance_openstack/guide.en-gb.md

 ## Instructions

+> [!warning]
+>
+> This manipulation causes the instance to be shut down for the time of the operation.
+>

 ### Perform a backup

 When performing a resize, the instance is shut down for the time of the operation.
 We therefore recommend that you back up your instance and stop all running processes before proceeding.
-For more information on how to backup your instance, consult the following [guide](/pages/platform/public-cloud/save_an_instance).
+For more information on how to backup your instance, read the following [guide](/pages/platform/public-cloud/save_an_instance).

 ### Image list